Pine Bluff micropolitan area

-The Pine Bluff Metropolitan Statistical Area, as defined by the United States Census Bureau, is a three-county region in southeast Arkansas, anchored by the city of Pine Bluff.
-As of the 2010 census, the MSA had a population of 100,258.
-The metro area's population declined by 12.47% between 2010 and 2020, more than any other metropolitan area in the United States.
-It is also a component of the larger Little Rock-North Little Rock, AR Combined Statistical Area which had 902,443 people in the census estimates of 2014.
+The Pine Bluff Micropolitan Statistical Area, as defined by the United States Census Bureau, is a two-county region in Southeast Arkansas, anchored by the city of Pine Bluff.
+As of 2023, the total population was estimated at 71,039.
+It is also a component of the larger Central Arkansas region which had an estimated 913,536 people in 2023.